 Students Against Testing

 SAT was created to be a strong force against the score-obsessed education machine known as standardized testing.
-Here’s 10 very compelling reasons to oppose these tests.
+Here’s 10 compelling reasons to oppose such tests.

 What’s A Test?
 Why Unschoolers Test Scores Prove Nothing About Method